트립팝 TripopTripop

 Itinerary

-Osaka + Kyoto 5-Day Itinerary — Dotonbori, USJ, Fushimi Inari, Arashiyama Complete Guide (AI-Generated Plan)
+Osaka + Kyoto 5-Day Itinerary — Dotonbori, Osaka Castle, Fushimi Inari, Arashiyama Complete Guide (AI-Generated Plan)

-#Osaka itinerary#Kyoto itinerary#Osaka Kyoto 5 days#Japan itinerary#Kansai itinerary#Dotonbori#Osaka Castle#Fushimi Inari#Arashiyama bamboo grove#Kinkakuji#Gion#Nara deer park#Universal Studios Japan#Kuromon Market#Japan travel#Osaka family trip#Osaka honeymoon#AI travel planner#Tripop#offline travel app
+#Osaka itinerary#Kyoto itinerary#Osaka Kyoto 5 days#Japan itinerary#Kansai itinerary#Dotonbori#Osaka Castle#Fushimi Inari#Arashiyama bamboo grove#Kinkakuji#Gion#Nara deer park#Universal Studios Japan#Kuromon Market#Kansai Railway Pass#Japan travel#Osaka family trip#Osaka honeymoon#AI travel planner#Tripop

 A 3-day Osaka trip rushes Dotonbori and USJ; adding Kyoto stretches you thin.
-Five days is the sweet spot: enough for Osaka's street food, Kyoto's temples, and a day trip to Nara's deer park — all without wasted travel.
-This guide takes a Tripop AI-generated plan and refines it with real-world routes, budgets, and food picks for international travelers.
+Five days is the sweet spot: enough for Osaka's street food scene, Kyoto's temples, and a day trip to Nara — all verified with 2026 prices, updated transport fares, and the March 2026 Kyoto lodging tax change.

 Why 5 days — 3 nights Osaka + 1 night Kyoto

-Osaka and Kyoto are 15 minutes apart by shinkansen, 30 minutes by local rapid train.
-But Kyoto's temple light-ups (Kiyomizu-dera, Gion) are best seen by overnighting in Kyoto itself.
+Osaka and Kyoto are 30 minutes apart by rapid train.
+But Kyoto's temple light-ups (Kiyomizu-dera, Gion) are best seen by sleeping in Kyoto itself.

 • Day 1 (arrival): KIX → Namba → Dotonbori at night